saranyadurairaju/Module2-Final-Assignment-Analysis/README.md

 ## Challenges

+Though we have done the work correctly and got the output which Steve needs, there are few challenges which we has to be considered.

 * Finding the correct way to automate the whole process and getting the result with a minimum run time is little challenging.
 But this helps us to try doing the things in many ways, which results in better solution.

 * We have to make sure the data is sorted in Ascending order based on the Stocks (Ticker) and given in the same order inside VB Script as well.